Design of experiment

 Our approach to complex machinery problems¶

 We feel that to tackle these problems some supervision is necessary.
 We propose an approach where an anomaly detection problem is divided into several subproblems.
-Each subproblem represents some part of the whole system and is defined by one target metric and possible explanatory metrics affecting it.
+Each subproblem represents some part of the whole system and is defined by one KPI metric and possible influencers affecting it.
 Specifying the subproblems requires knowledge of the underlying process.
 The group of metrics of a subproblem should closely relate to each other with causal or correlation effects.
 On the other hand, correlation of some metrics does not necessarily mean that the relationship is important for evaluation of a record being anomalous or not.
 Therefore, understanding of the problem is crucial.

 A simplified schema of a system or machine with identified subproblems could look as on the figure below.

 Such example could be generalized with arbitrary number of metrics/variables.
 Each of the subproblems is a separate anomaly detection task for the TIM Anomaly Detection engine.
 The proposed approach has also the advantage of locating a potential problem of the system more accurately.
 This would be much more difficult to accomplish using classic multivariate approach and the results would be rather unreliable.